rippleFCL/bws-cache/README.md

 > [!NOTE]
 > If `BWS_REGION` is set to `CUSTOM`, the `BWS_API_URL` and `BWS_IDENTITY_URL` environment variables must be set.

+> [!NOTE]
+> Enabling telemetry will only send unhandled exception or application crashes to us to make fixing and diagnosing issues easier and faster.
+No sensitive data is included.

 # How It Works

 When a secret is cached, it is cached in memory.
 Therefore, if the container is restarted, the cache is emptied.